 3. Is it feasible?

-If a company is going to prove to its customers that what it says about its brand is true, it needs to make sure it chooses a differentiator that will work.
-Visual identity is easy – to stand out with a logo, brand name, etc. This is something that the company's customers can see every day.
-On the other hand, simply telling people that a company's products are better than other options on the market is much harder to prove.
+If a company is going to prove to its customers that what it says about its brand is true, it needs to make sure that it has chosen a differentiator that will work.
+Corporate identity is easy - a logo, brand name, etc. stand out.
+This is something that the company's customers can see every day.
+On the other hand, just telling people that the products offered by the company are better than other options on the market is much more difficult to prove.

 Advantages of effective differentiation